-- 1. Any student with a verified disability may be entitled to appropriate academic accommodations.
-Please contact Disabled Student Services for more information.
-(N/A Bonsall?) - 2.
-The GC Labs are available for your convenience in practicing and completing course assignments.
-Lab hours are posted.
-(N/A Bonsall?) - 3.
+- Any student with a verified disability may be entitled to appropriate academic accommodations.
+Please contact Disabled Student Services for more information. - 2.
+The GC Lab is available for your convenience in practicing and completing course assignments.
+Lab hours are posted. - 3.
 Your classroom participation counts as part of your final grade.
 Because this course requires extensive hands-on application, attendance is imperative.
 If you choose to drop this class, it is your responsibility to do so, not the responsibility of the instructor.
-To drop the course use eServices otherwise, an F or FW will be recorded on your permanent record (N/A Bonsall?). - 4.
-Students should be aware of Palomar's Student Rights and Responsibilities in the 2018-2019 Catalog.
+To drop the course use eServices otherwise, an F or FW will be recorded on your permanent record. - 4.
+Students should be aware of Palomar's Student Rights and Responsibilities in the 2010-2011 Catalog.
 Please pay particular attention to the sections on Academic Integrity, Drugs and Alcohol Policy, Smoking Policy, Crime Awareness, Sexual Harassment Policy, Student Behavior Rules and Regulations, and the Student Conduct Code. - 5.
 Meeting deadlines is critical.
 All projects must be properly completed and submitted by the assigned due date.
 If a project is turned in late, it is dropped a minimum of one full letter grade per week.